 New and sustainable novel solutions are necessary to get ahead of the trajectory of antimicrobial resistance.
 However, it is possible to build a better understanding of the antimicrobial crisis and strengthen public health defenses.
 Clinical research has a key role to play in developing the needed solutions to this rising threat, and improving existing healthcare tools.

 Register for the webinar to learn about the antimicrobial resistance crisis and what the biopharma and healthcare industries can do to mitigate the impact of future pandemics.
 Experts from ICON will discuss:

 - Factors contributing to the rise of antimicrobial resistance, including climate change and industrial farming

 - Why innovation and improvement in diagnostics, preventative measures and novel treatments is crucial

-- Current regulatory landscape and industry response to regulation
+- The current regulatory landscape and how industry has responded

-- Considerations for successful infectious disease clinical trials from study design to operations, including lessons learned from the race for a COVID-19 vaccine
+- Considerations for a successful infectious disease clinical trial, including lessons learned from the race for a COVID-19 vaccine

 - Opportunities for the post-antibiotic era